September 11-18 and 26, Firing the Anagama with Scott Ross.

 Workshop Schedule:

 Day- 1, 2, and 3: Participants arrived at Oki Doki Studio at 10 a.m.
-Eva will give an artist talk and discuss the goals of each day of loading and the journey the group is about the embark upon.
+Scott will give an artist talk and discuss the goals of each day of loading and the journey the group is about the embark upon.
 The group will spend theses days discussing glazing and loading strategies as they load the kiln together, and set a stoking schedule for the remaining four days of the firing as a group.
 Participants will have access to the full glazing repertoire at The Oki Doki Studio.

 Days 4-8 : Participants work together during their agreed upon shifts to fire the anagama.
 Learning about a variety of different stoking patterns, how to control the kiln, manage the coal bed, and learn from the process of wood firing.
 This is a 24 hour firing schedule for about 100 hours of firing time.
 Participants are expected to work as a cooperative community striving for a shared experience of learning.